 Is the cap rate in the above example considered good?
-Before we answer that, we need to discuss the factors that impact cap rate.
-Above all, three factors influence cap rate:
+Before we answer that, we need to discuss the factors that impact the cap rate.
+Above all, three factors influence a property’s cap rate:

-You’ve probably heard this a thousand times, but location is the most important feature in real estate.
+Location is the most important feature in real estate.
 As a result, there should be no surprise that it affects the cap rate formula.
-The good cap rate range changes based on location.
-Rural and suburban areas, for instance, tend to have higher cap rates than metro areas.

 2. Rental Strategy

-Rental strategy also impacts the cap rate for rental property.
-Since short-term rentals are rented out on a nightly basis, they tend to be more profitable than traditional rentals.
-As a result, Airbnb properties usually have higher cap rates than their traditional counterparts.
+Your rental strategy also impacts the cap rate for your rental property.
+Since short term rentals are rented out on a nightly basis, they tend to be more profitable than long term rentals.
+As a result, short term rental properties usually demonstrate higher cap rates than their long-term rental counterparts.

 3. Investment Property Type

-Lastly, property types are another key influencer for cap rate.
-The logic flows similar to the previous point.
-For example, multi-family properties tend to have higher cap rates than single-family homes.
-This is because multi-family properties are more profitable.
+Lastly, property types are another key influencer for the cap rate.
+The logic flows similarly to our previous point.
+For example, multi-family properties tend to show higher cap rates than single-family homes.
+It is because multi-family properties are more profitable.
 Therefore, what is considered a good cap rate for single-family homes is lower.

 What Is a Good Cap Rate?

 So, what is a good cap rate?
 The answer is not as cut-and-dry as many might think.
-Nonetheless, there is a general ‘good’ cap rate range: 8% to 12%.
+Nonetheless, there is a general “good” cap rate range of 8% to 12%.
 Regardless, it’s important to remember that real estate is a local business.
 All that truly matters is what is a good cap rate in your location.
-What’s better is that you can easily find that out with Mashvisor!
-Mashvisor’s heatmap analysis is the ultimate tool for studying any rental market.
-To learn more about the heatmap, CLICK HERE!

 What Are the Uses of the Cap Rate Formula?

-We’ll wrap up this blog with the uses of the cap rate formula.
+We’ll wrap up this blog with how you can use the cap rate formula.
 There are three uses that are most important to real estate investors:

 1. Determine Return on Investment